Programming-Project-2021-22/course-project-davidfabio/GAME-CLASS-DIAGRAM.md

     +shoot()
 }

-note for EnemySpawner "The EnemySpawner-class is\nin charge of periodically spawning new enemies." class EnemySpawner {
+note for EnemySpawner "The EnemySpawner-class is\nin charge of periodically\nspawning new enemies." class EnemySpawner {
     +spawn()
     +update()